|Name||Institution||Field of Interest|

 Dr. Marshall Lindheimer

 Dr. Marshall Lindheimer, is a nephrologist and professor emeritus in the departments of medicine and obstetrics and gynecology at the University of Chicago.
 His clinical and research interests focus on kidney disease and hypertension in pregnancy.
-He is an external advisor to the World Health Organization for studies relating to preeclampia.
+He is an external adviser to the World Health Organization for studies relating to preeclampsia.
 Lindheimer, a founding member, and previous secretary-treasurer and president of the International Society for the Study of Hypertension in Pregnancy, has produced 400+ publications including basic science observations, clinical studies, text chapters and author- or-editorship of seven texts.
 Lindheimer, a recipient of the Chesley Award for Research in Hypertension in Pregnancy, Lifetime Awards from the National Kidney Foundation of Illinois and the Preeclampsia Foundation, respectively, as well as the Belding Scribner Award from the American Society of Nephrology, and the Joseph Bolivar De Lee Humanitarian award from the Board of Directors of Chicago Lying in Hospital.
 He was further honored in 2009, by a personal congratulatory letter from President Obama citing Lindheimer’s work supporting the “health and well-being of mothers and infants,” and in 2011, by an honorary doctorate from the University of Bern, Switzerland.

 Back to top